the-turing-way/the-turing-way/chapters/reproducible_environments.md

 1. Make an account on [GitHub](https://github.com/).
 2. Create a repository for the project you wish to make a Binder of.
-3. Upload your project files (including the file you have created to specify your computational environment) to the repository and save (commit in the vocabulary of GitHub) them there.
+3. Upload your project files (including the file you have created to specify your computational environment) to the repository and save ("commit" in the vocabulary of GitHub) them there.

 Again, if you are unable to complete these steps refer to the chapter on version control for a fuller explanation.

 #### Step 3: Generate a link to a Binder of your project

-Head to https://mybinder.org.
+Head to [https://mybinder.org](https://mybinder.org).
 You'll see a form that asks you to specify a repository for [mybinder.org](https://mybinder.org) to build.
-In the first field, paste the URL of your repository.
+In the first field, paste the URL of the project's GitHub repository.
 It'll look something like this: `https://github.com/<your-username>/<your-repository>`

 ![mybinder_gen_link](../figures/mybinder_gen_link.png)